iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 DroneCAN Telemetry
 ******************
-For your module, follow the module set up steps in the :ref:`tutorial for integrating a Vertiq module using DroneCAN with a PX4 flight controller <dronecan_fc_tutorial>`.
+For configuring your module, follow the module set up steps in the :ref:`tutorial for integrating a Vertiq module using DroneCAN with a PX4 flight controller <dronecan_fc_tutorial>`.
 For flight controller set up, refer to the ArduCopter documentation on setting up `DroneCAN <https://ardupilot.org/copter/docs/common-uavcan-setup-advanced.html>`_ and `CAN in general <https://ardupilot.org/copter/docs/common-canbus-setup-advanced.html#common-canbus-setup-advanced>`_.